manishasankar97/django-app/README.md

   `$django-admin startproject dsite`<br />

 Now, we’ll see that Django created a new folder for us:<br />
-  `dir/
+  `dir/\
   dsite/`<br />

 And if we look inside that folder, there’s everything we need to run a Django site:<br />
-  `cd dsite/
+  `cd dsite/\
-   dir
+   dir\
-  manage.py*  dsite/`<br />
+  manage.py*  dsite/\`<br />

 To make sure it works.
 Test run the Django server:<br />
-`$ python manage.py runserver
+`$ python manage.py runserver\
-Watching for file changes with StatReloader
+Watching for file changes with StatReloader\
-Performing system checks...
+Performing system checks...\
-System check identified no issues (0 silenced).
+System check identified no issues (0 silenced).\
 You have 17 unapplied migration(s).
-Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.
+Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.\
-Run 'python manage.py migrate' to apply them. sep 21, 2020 - 16:09:28<br />
+Run 'python manage.py migrate' to apply them.\
+sep 21, 2020 - 16:09:28\
-Django version 3.1.1, using settings 'dsite.settings'
+Django version 3.1.1, using settings 'dsite.settings'\
-Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.`
+Starting development server at http://127.0.0.1:8000/\
+Quit the server with CONTROL-C.`<br />
 Go to localhost:8000 and you should see the Django welcome screen<br />

 <h4>1.2 Create API app\</h4>